tracel-ai/tracel-llvm/README.md

 ## Third-Party Acknowledgments

 This workspace incorporates code from the following external repositories.
-Each retains its original license and copyright notices, as detailed in the [NOTICE](NOTICE) file:
+Each retains its original license and copyright notices, as detailed in the [COPYRIGHT](COPYRIGHT) file:

 - [mlir-rs/mlir-sys](https://github.com/mlir-rs/mlir-sys) - Licensed under MIT
 - [mlir-rs/tblgen-rs](https://github.com/mlir-rs/tblgen-rs) - Licensed under MIT or Apache-2.0